Blockade of the Gaza Strip: Turkey

-Turkish Prime Minister Recep Tayyip Erdoğan made harsh comments against the blockade, especially following the Gaza flotilla raid.
+Turkish prime minister Recep Tayyip Erdoğan harshly criticised the blockade, especially after the Gaza flotilla raid.
 Erdoğan raised the possibility of trying to forcibly breach the blockade by sending the Turkish Navy to escort any future flotilla or by trying to visit Gaza himself.
-The Turkish government made it clear that it opposes the blockade and regards it as illegal, and before the flotilla raid, issued a demand for safe passage.
-However, Turkish Foreign Minister Ahmet Davutoğlu said that Turkey was willing to normalize relations with Israel if it lifted the blockade.
-Following Israel's easing of the blockade, the Turkish Foreign Ministry called it "a positive but insufficient step", and said that "Turkey considers that Israel's inhuman blockade of Gaza represents a threat to regional peace and stability and considers that the blockade must be entirely lifted.
+The Turkish government made clear that it opposed the blockade and regarded it as illegal, and before the flotilla raid, issued a demand for safe passage.
+Turkish foreign minister Ahmet Davutoğlu said that Turkey was willing to normalize relations with Israel if it lifted the blockade.
+When Israel eased the blockade, the Turkish Foreign Ministry called it "a positive but insufficient step" and said, "Turkey considers that Israel's inhuman blockade of Gaza represents a threat to regional peace and stability and considers that the blockade must be entirely lifted."